brevzin/cpp_proposals/2996_reflection/reflection.md

 consteval source_location source_location_of(info r);
 ```

-[#]{.pnum} *Returns*: If `r` represents a value, a non-class type, the global namespace, or a description of a declaration of a non-static data member, then `source_location{}`.
+[#]{.pnum} *Returns*: If `r` represents a value, a non-class type, the global namespace, or a data member description, then `source_location{}`.
 Otherwise, an implementation-defined `source_location` value.

-[#]{.pnum} *Recommended practice*: If `r` represents an entity, name, or base specifier that was introduced by a declaration, implementations should return a value corresponding to a declaration of the represented construct that is reachable from the evaluation construct.
+[#]{.pnum} *Recommended practice*: If `r` represents an entity, name, or direct base class relationship that was introduced by a declaration, implementations should return a value corresponding to a declaration of the represented construct that is reachable from the evaluation construct.
 If there are multiple such declarations and one is a definition, a value corresponding to the definition is preferred.
 :::
 :::